fofanafi/flickr-photo-picker/README.markdown

 ## Using the site

 Click on 'New photo', then 'Pick by username'.
-After you enter a username and press enter, it will look as if nothing is happening (because it's an AJAX request and I need to add little 'Loading...' signs), but if you wait a little bit the page will update with user photos!
+After you enter a username and press enter, it will look as if nothing is happening (because it's an Ajax request and I need to add little 'Loading...' signs), but if you wait a little bit the page will update with user photos!
 Or with an error message if that user doesn't exist.
 I need to catch that exception.

 ## Structure